Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 # Arduino Morse Code Player
 This project plays a piece of text in Morse Code using a buzzer and an LED on an Arduino Uno board.

-Currently, I have encoded all of the following characters:
+Currently, this project can handle text containing any of the following characters:

 `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789,.?":'-/()`